CodeMacrocosm/Basic-HTML-CSS-Training/README.md

 # Restaurant Website - 15-Day HTML & CSS Training 🍽️💻

-Welcome to the Restaurant Website project!
-This repository contains a 15-day training program that will help you learn and practice the fundamentals of HTML and CSS for web development. 🚀
+Welcome to the Restaurant Website project! 🍽️

+This repository hosts a comprehensive 15-day training program led by Shreya Malogi.
+Here, you'll find a wealth of resources derived from the training workshop.
+These materials are designed to assist you in mastering the essentials of HTML and CSS for web development.🚀

 ## Project Overview